 A pneumothorax is air that is trapped between a lung and the chest wall.
 The air gets there either:

 - From the lungs.
 The common type of pneumothorax is a primary spontaneous pneumothorax.
 The pneumothorax develops for no apparent reason in an otherwise healthy person.
 It is thought to be due to a tiny tear in an outer part of the lung.
 Air then escapes from the lung and gets trapped between the lung and the chest wall.
 A secondary spontaneous pneumothorax is also possible.
 The pneumothorax develops as a complication of an existing lung disease which can make the lung more liable to tear.
 For example, chronic obstructive pulmonary disease (COPD).

 - From outside the body.
 For example, an injury to the chest from a stab wound or a car crash can cause a pneumothorax.

-A pneumothorax typically causes sudden, sharp, stabbing pain on one side of the chest.
+A pneumothorax typically causes sudden, sharp, stabbing chest pain on one side.
 The pain is usually made worse by breathing in and you can become breathless.
 Usually, the larger the pneumothorax, the more breathless you become.
 See separate leaflet called Pneumothorax for more details.

 What should I do if I have chest pain?

 There are many different causes of chest pain.
 Some are more serious than others.
 Any new, severe, or persisting chest pain should be discussed with your doctor.
 This is particularly important if you are an adult and have a history of heart or lung disease.
 If the chest pain is particularly severe, especially if it is radiating to your arms or jaw, you feel sick, feel sweaty or become breathless, you should call 999/112/911 for an emergency ambulance.
 These can be symptoms of a heart attack.

 What investigations may be advised?